Helicron (automobile): Restoration

 The car was found at a barn in 2000, and was sent to restoration, the wood frame was sandblasted and treated to mint condition, the steering gear was rebuilt, and the interior was upholstered.
 Every part that was damaged were replaced with the same original ones.
 However, the engine was searched for by the people who found the barn, but were unsuccessful, and ultimately decided to use a Citroën GS flat-four engine as the motor for the propeller.

 Design

-The car's design was completely distinctive from the regular cars at the time.
+The car's design was completely distinctive.
 The car's Rosengart chassis was flipped 180 degrees, which meant significant modifications were required.
 This also meant the steering was at the rear wheels.
 The throttle pedal is non-existent, but instead is in the form of a lever, where you have to pull down to increase the RPM of the engine, and pull up to slow the engine.
 The lever is free, which means the lever can be at any position, and the RPM will be at a certain level.
 The lever was placed on the left, beside the steering wheel.
 The emergency brake was placed on the left side, where the sideskirt was.
 The car still has a brake pedal.
 The propeller is placed in front of the car.